tldraw/tldraw/__tests__/README.md

 To sum up what we've covered:

 - Do a bit of digging into a feature's events and their outcome(s)
-- Test the app's state machine (view `TestUtils`), not the React view
+- Test the app's state machine (see `TestState`), not the React view
-- Use the `TestUtils` class for complex events like clicking and dragging
+- Use the `TestState` class for complex events like clicking and dragging
 - Write "todo" tests for the things you can't get to
 - Ask original authors if you find a complex bug
 - Ask for help on [Discord](https://discord.gg/a3H98DGSXS)